Abed5/17-game-soccer-data-analysis/README.md

 [5, [6, 8, 3]]
 [5, [4, 8, 5]]...

-Most common ratio [6, 6, 5].
-Appeared 11 times.
-The interesting part of this summary is the similarity of the global ratio and count of ratios 1:2:X. It is 6:6:5
+The interesting part of this summary is the similarity of the overal ratio and the mode of frequency of ratios 1:2:X.